olemanju/supertest_api/README.md

 ### Running the tests
 To run all the tests execute the below command in the terminal,
 * <code>npm run test</code>
+### Reports
 To Generate Mochawesome Report all the tests
 * <code>npm run report</code>

 ## Built With
-* Super test - Api test
+* Supertest - library
 * Mocha - Core Test Framework
 * Chai - Assertion Library
+* faker - for Random data
-* Allure - For Detailed reporting
+* Mochawesome - For Detailed reporting
+* Maintain confidential info like token using dotenv library
+* Mocha framework to organize tests